compix/VoxelConeTracingGI/README.md

 * Hardly any performance optimizations
 * Noticeable indirect illumination changes when the camera moves (because a clipmap is used)
 * Perfect reflections aren't practical with VCT because the voxelized scene is only a rough approximation
+* Light leaking (VCT is just an approximation of cone tracing)

 ## Screenshots
 ![GI](https://github.com/compix/VoxelConeTracingGI/blob/master/images/GI.png)